 Freeze for pizzas for up to three months.

 Bake the frozen pizzas.
 When ready to eat eat the pizzas, preheat the oven to 550°F (or the temperature at which you normally cook your pizzas).
 If you have a baking stone, place it in the oven as it heats; frozen pizzas can also be baked on the foil used to wrap them.
-When the oven has heated, unwrap the pizzas and slide into the oven.
+When the oven has heated, unwrap the pizzas, discard the plastic wrap, and slide into the oven.
 Bake for 8-10 minutes, until the crust is dark brown and the cheese in the center of the pizza is bubbly.
 Eat immediately.